 Suitable precautions had been put in place against the risk of fire.
-However, there was excessive moss observed on the pathways at the side of the house which was an identified escape route.
-This posed a falls risk for residents and could impede the evacuation of the centre.
 Self closing devices had been installed on doors.
 Fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company.
 A procedure for the safe evacuation of a residents, in the event of fire was prominently displayed.